-Yes No No information 1.2.1a Do you have standard operating procedures for application for and issuance of permits? \boxtimes Are the procedures publicly available? \boxtimes 1.2.1b Do you have: Electronic data management and a paper-based permit issuance system? \boxtimes Electronic permit information exchange between Management Authorities of some countries \boxtimes lf 'Yes', please list countries : Jepang, Korea, Amerika Serikat, Amerika Latin, UK, Cina, Uni Eropa, Singapura, Malaysia Electronic permit information exchange to Management Authorities of all countries? \boxtimes Electronic permit data exchange between Management Authorities and customs?

-Electronic permit used to cross border with electronic validation by customs?
-If 'Yes' to any of the above, please provide information on challen ges faced or issues overcome: If 'No', do you have any plans to move towards e-permitting 1 ?
-If you are planning to move towards e-permitting, please explain what might help you to do so Any lesson experience to develop the online application: training and comparative studies
+Yes No No information 1.2.1a Do you have standard operating procedures for application for and issuance of permits?
+Are the procedures publicly available? $\bowtie$ 1.2.1b Do you have: Electronic data management and a paper-based permit issuance system? $\boxtimes$ Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries Electronic permit information exchange to Management Authorities of all countries? $\boxtimes$ Electronic permit data exchange between Management Authorities and customs? $\boxtimes$ Electronic permit used to cross border with electronic validation by customs? $\boxtimes$ If 'Yes' to any of the above, please provide information on challen ges faced or issues overcome: If 'No', do you have any plans to move towards e-permitting ? $\square$ If you are planning to move towards e-permitting, please explain what might help you to do so: Budget support for the e-permitting needs to be identified.